 Keep in mind, anytime you add or change a vehicle or driver on your policy is when you should compare car insurance as your premium may change.
 Married couples can often receive discounts on their auto insurance, as long as both of your driving records are clean.

-Does it cost extra to add a person to a car insurance policy?
+How much does it cost to add someone to a car insurance policy?

 There are a number of factors that go into determining the cost of auto insurance.
 Adding a person to a policy (especially a young driver) is certainly a factor that can drastically raise your rates.
 An analysis of rates by CarInsurance.com showed that adding a 16-year old male will increase your premium by 160%; adding a female of the same age will raise it by 125%.